HELP FOR FAMILY MEMBERS

 Family to Family Classes

-One of NAMI’s cornerstone programs is Family-to-Family.
-The NAMI Family-to-Family Education Program is an 8-week course for family members and caregivers of individuals with mental illnesses.
-The course is taught by trained family members with the instruction and course materials offered FREE to class participants.
+One of NAMI’s signature programs is Family-to-Family.
+The NAMI Family-to-Family Education Class is an 8-week course for family members and caregivers of individuals with mental illnesses.
+The course is taught by trained family members with the instruction and course materials offered at NO COST to class participants.

 The highly-structured Family-to-Family curriculum educates caregivers and family members about various mental illnesses, treatments and medications, and rehabilitation.
 Participants learn self-care, problem-solving skills, and communications skills, which can later be taught to the entire family unit.
 Many graduates of the program called it “life-changing” as they develop friendships with others in similar situations.